Muhanned-Kamar/Covid-19_Data_Visualization/README.md

 ## Introduction

 After exploring the data in the Covid-19 Data exploration project it is time to get some vizualizations of this data and try to show how each country is affected and how the world reacted to this virus.
+To view the dashboards click [Here](https://public.tableau.com/app/profile/muhanned1728)

 ### Vizualization Queries